 Arianism Sparks a Fire

 Arius, a priest in Alexandria, held that Jesus was a creation of the Father.
-"There was a time when the Son was not," sang he and his followers, setting their theology to catchy tunes.
+"There was a time when the Son was not," he and his followers sang, setting their theology to catchy tunes.
 The first being to be created, Jesus was nonetheless only a creature, according to Arius.
 He was not eternal.
 Bishop Alexander of Alexandria had condemned Arius' doctrine, saying that Jesus, the Word, existed eternally with the Father, was divine, and could not be created.
-Alexander and his aide, Athanasius, believed that by denying Christ's deity, Arianism threatened the core of Christian faith.
+Alexander and his aide, Athanasius, believed that by denying Christ's deity, Arianism threatened the core of the Christian faith.
 Alexander had Arius removed from his post.
 Arius sought and won support from other bishops of the East.
 The conflict was on!
 Rioting ensued.
 Now, this council had been called at Nicea to settle the controversy.

 No Quick Fix in Nicea

 If Constantine hoped for a swift resolution to the dispute, he was soon disappointed.
 When Eusebius of Nicomedia deduced "logically" that the Son of God was a creature, he was interrupted by cries of, "Heresy!
 Blasphemy!"
 His speech was snatched from his hands and torn to shreds by bishops who would not allow philosophical arguments to supersede Scripture.
 Men who had suffered for Christ were not about to sit tamely and hear him blasphemed.